brooksgarrett/website/about.md

 # I'm Brooks Garrett
 I'm currently based out of Valdosta, GA and have a wonderful family.
 I'm infatuated with technology and can't wait to get my hands on the newest tools, techniques, and shiny objects so I can tear them apart and make cool things.
 That sounds really awesome but speaking thruthfully it really means I stare at a linux console.
 A LOT.

+# I Fight Fires
+No, seriously.
+Like pyrolysis.
+I spent 3 years as a volunteer firefighter in Bulloch county, Georgia while attending school.
+While there I earned my Firefighter I National Professional Qualification.
+After taking a hiatus due to living in non-volunteer areas I'm back in Lowndes county and volunteering again.
+I recently obtained by National Registry of Emergency Medical Techinicians Emergency Medical Responder certification.

+I have a strong conviction that we all should give back to our communities.
+Some give money and others give time.
+If you love adrenaline, have a strong desire to serve your community, and enjoy helping others then look around to see if you have a volunteer department nearby.
+Volunteers still serve in over 70% of our communities today and desperately need new members to keep the service alive.

 # I Went to College
-Back around the turn of the century I found myself a bit aimless.
-Graduating from high school I knew I wanted to do something with computers.
-I thought about Georgia Tech but decided it wasn't really a fit for me (nor I for it.)
-Then I discovered Georgia Southern University in *BEAUTIFUL* Statesboro, GA beside the magic Eagle Creek.
+I attended Georgia Southern University in *BEAUTIFUL* Statesboro, GA beside the magic Eagle Creek.
 Southern gave me a chance to explore a tremendous breadth of computer science from programming, to IT management, to my eventual career in Information Security.

 I'm proud to be a Southern Eagle Alumnus with a B.B.A. in Information Systems, Information Security Emphasis.

+If you aren't familiar with Georgia Southern just ask University of Florida fans.

 {% image true_blue.png %}
   title: True Blue